qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 ATLAS_PK
 ^^^^^^^^

-This parameter allows to activate the Atlas rendering by indicating which features we want to print.
+This parameter allows activation of Atlas rendering by indicating which features we want to print.
 In order to retrieve an atlas with all features, the ``*`` symbol may be used (according to the maximum number of feature allowed in the project configuration).

-When ``FORMAT`` is ``pdf``, then we have a PDF document with one feature per page.
+When ``FORMAT`` is ``pdf``, a PDF document with one feature per page will be returned.
 For all other formats, only the first page is returned.

 mapX:EXTENT
 ^^^^^^^^^^^

-This parameter allows to give the extent for a layout map item as xmin,ymin,xmax,ymax.
+This parameter specifies the extent for a layout map item as xmin,ymin,xmax,ymax.

 mapX:ROTATION
 ^^^^^^^^^^^^^

-This parameter allows too indicate the map rotation in degrees.
+This parameter specifies the map rotation in degrees.

 mapX:GRID_INTERVAL_X
 ^^^^^^^^^^^^^^^^^^^^

-This parameter allows to indicate the grid line density in X direction.
+This parameter specifies the grid line density in the X direction.

 mapX:GRID_INTERVAL_Y
 ^^^^^^^^^^^^^^^^^^^^

-This parameter allows to indicate the grid line density in Y direction.
+This parameter specifies the grid line density in the Y direction.

 mapX:SCALE
 ^^^^^^^^^^

-This parameter allows to set a map scale to a layout map item.
+This parameter specifies the map scale for a layout map item.
 This is useful to ensure scale based visibility of layers and labels even if client and server may have different algorithms to calculate the scale denominator.